Nazanin-hub/kickstarter-analysis/README.md

   1. With minimum amount of goal, there is a highest percentage of successful plays.

-  2. As amount of goals increases, the percentage of success decreases.
+  2. As the amount of goals increases, the percentage of success decreases.

-  3. There isn't any canceled projects for plays subcategory.
+  3. There isn't any canceled projects for Plays subcategory.

 - What are some limitations of this dataset?

-  1. Varaiance of backers has not been considered in this dataset.
-It is very important because we should know hou much money each backer has invested.
+  1. Varaiance of backers' donations has not been considered in this dataset.
+It gives us a sort of understanding about the distibution of donations.

   2. Percentage of pledged has not been considered in this dataset.